 The company has a net investment of $5.5 billion.

-As stated earlier, any company would need to invest in its assets to maintain its growth and to avoid getting obsolete somewhere down the line.
+- Any company invests in its assets to maintain its growth and to avoid getting obsolete somewhere down the line.

-To avoid the demise, managements keep on investing in their company’s existing assets and new assets.
-Investment in existing assets helps the company retain the level of sales and profits while investment in newer assets could be to keep pace with the new technologies or to create a different source of revenue and profits if the existing business is expected to get obsolete in the future.
+- Investment in existing assets helps the company retain the level of sales and profits while investment in newer assets could be to keep pace with the new technologies or to create a different source of revenue and profits if the existing business is expected to become obsolete in the future

 - Net investment indicates the replacement rate of the company’s assets